syncfusion-content/maui-docs/MAUI/Range-Selector/interval.md

 ## Discrete selection for numeric values

-You can move the thumb in discrete manner for numeric values using the [`StepSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_StepSize) property in the Range Selector.
+Move the thumb in discrete manner for numeric values using the [`StepSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_StepSize) property in the Range Selector.

 {% tabs %}